-The proposal is justified based on (ii); the proposed designation is equally or better suited for the property than the existing designation.
+Finding: The proposed designation is equally or better suited for the property than the existing designation.

 There is no conflict between the existing "Developing Residential" designation and RA (Residential Agriculture) zoning.
 The applicant does not assert that a mistake has been made in the application of the Developing Residential designation to the subject property or that an alteration in social, economic, or demographic patterns of the nearby vicinity has rendered the current designation inappropriate.